codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 By integrating additional functionality into the Cron trigger, we have a more powerful implementation.
-Cron triggers can simulate Git events, enriching pipelines with repository details, include environment variables, and specialized build configuration settings for caching, volume reuse, and notifications.
+Cron triggers can simulate Git events to enrich pipelines with repository details, include environment variables, and custom settings for caching, volume reuse, and notifications.
 These additional settings are completely optional, so you can continue to use just the timer component of the Cron trigger.

 Legacy versions of Cron triggers are flagged in the Codefresh UI and include an option to migrate them to the new version.

+For details, see

 #### Pipelines: Pipeline Dashboard enhancements